se04-aizu-2025/se04project-std6-team-opensort/README.md

 intended as a programming or algorithmic teaching tool.

 ## Language used
-The project will be deveoped in Java.
+The project will be developed in Java.